 The term 'disaster' means a serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, vulnerability and capacity, leading to one or more of the following: human, material, economic and environmental losses and impacts.
-This definition encompasses public health emergencies (PHEs) and, in general, the contents of these Guidelines are equally applicable to PHEs as to other types of disaster.
+98 This definition encompasses public health emergencies (PHEs) and, in general, the contents of these Guidelines are equally applicable to PHEs as to other types of disaster.
 There are, however, some notable differences between PHEs and other types of disaster, which have legal and policy implications.

 First, there is an international instrument relating to PHEs that is binding on 196 countries: the International Health Regulations (2005) (IHR).
-The IHR establish a set of rights and obligations relating to public health risks and public health emergencies of international concern (PHEICs).
+Phe IHR establish a set of rights and obligations relating to public health risks and public health emergencies of international concern (PHEICs).
 They require states parties to develop, strengthen and maintain the domestic capacities: to detect, assess, notify and report 'events', meaning the manifestation of disease or an occurrence that creates potential for disease; and to respond promptly and effectively to public health risks and PHEICs.
-These capacities are commonly known as the IHR 'core capacities'.
+The IHR capacities are commonly known as the IHR 'core capacities'.
 The IHR also establish a detailed information-sharing regime to ensure the sharing of information regarding events that may constitute a PHEIC between the World Health Organization (WHO), the affected state and other states parties.
-This information-sharing regime hinges on a National IHR Focal Point, meaning the national centre that gathers information from domestic authorities.
+This information-sharing regime hinges on a National IHR Focal Point, meaning the national centre that gathers information from domestic authorities and communicates it to the WHO, and which also disseminates information from the WHO to domestic authorities.
 Unfortunately, there have been widespread deficiencies in states' implementation of the IHR, especially the core capacities described above.
 As identified in the checklist box below, laws, policies and plans can play an important role in domestic implementation of the IHR.